openstack/charm-ops-sunbeam/doc/concepts.rst

 The Container handler manages writing configuration files to the container and restarting services.
-The charm can also query the handler to find the state of the container, configuration within the container and the status of services within the container.a
+The charm can also query the handler to find the state of the container, configuration within the container and the status of services within the container.

 When a Container handler is initialised the charm passes it a list of `ContainerConfigFile`.
 These objects instruct the handler which containers